 Protect your passwords!

 If you haven’t already gotten yourself a database for storing your passwords, this is something I strongly recommend!
-After working for a few years, or even just a short time, you tend to have a lot of passwords you need to keep track of.
+After working for a few years, you tend to have a lot of passwords you need to keep track of.
 And we all know how useful and safe passwords like password1234 or qwerty are right?
 If not, trust me on this and get yourself a better place to store safe and secure passwords.
-Your IT-department will thank you as well.
+Your IT department will thank you as well.
 The best part?
 You don’t need to be an expert in IT to use this.

 - KeePass together with Keefox/Kee

-The password manager KeePass is a free and open-source password manager first released in November 2003 and developed by Dominik Reichl.
-This is the password manager I’ve had and used for years, and it does take a moment to set up – but works like a charm once you’ve done this!
-I use this password manager to create and store my database of passwords, as well as letting the program create new and strong passwords for me when I need a new one.
+The password manager KeePass is a free and open-source password manager.
+It was first released in November 2003 and developed by Dominik Reichl.
+This is the password manager I’ve had and used for years.
+It does take a moment to set up – but works like a charm once you’ve done this!
+I use this password manager to create and store my database of passwords.
+I also let the program create new and strong passwords for me when I need a new one.

 But wait program?
 Wasn’t the topic browser extensions?
-Why yes it is, and the part I’m getting to here is that I use KeePass together with different extensions depending on the browser I use.
-In short: KeePass stores my passwords, while the browser extension lets me log in to the different accounts I use without having to remember the password for it.
+Why yes it is!
+I use KeePass together with different extensions, depending on the browser I use.
+In short: KeePass stores my passwords, and the browser extension lets me log in to the different accounts I use.

-Nowadays I use different browsers for different accounts and reasons, but for all browsers I use (Firefox, Chrome, and Edge) I use the extension Kee.
-As soon as I reach a page with a login prompt, Kee will let me choose passwords that match the page from my password manager.
+I use different browsers for different accounts and reasons but for all browsers I use, I use the extension Kee.
+When I reach a page with a login prompt, Kee will let me choose passwords that match the page.

-Another annoying thing when browsing the web is when you come across content that is excellent, but difficult to focus on since the site you’re visiting is full of different ads, popups, and so on.
+When you browse the web you can come across content that is excellent, but difficult to focus on.
+The site you’re visiting can be full of different ads, popups, and so on.
 Fear not!
 Get the right extension for focused reading!

-As mentioned above, I use a range of browsers daily and the feature for focused reading is already built into Firefox nicely from the start: Firefox Reader View.
-True, it doesn’t work on every page but in many cases, a simple click is enough to remove unnecessary things from the page such as ads, pictures, and so on.
+I use several browsers daily, and the feature for focused reading is something that can truly help you.
+It is already built into Firefox nicely from the start: Firefox Reader View.
+It doesn’t work on every page but in many cases, a simple click is enough to remove unnecessary things from the page such as ads, pictures, and so on.
 I can also change the background color, font, font size, and line width.
-I can also let the computer read the article back to me, which can be very useful for both teachers and students alike.
-The text will be read back to you using speech synthesis and it’s not perfect, but it can still be helpful and you can adjust the speed.
+I can also let the computer read the article, which can be very useful for both teachers and students.
+The text will be read back to you using speech synthesis.
+It’s not perfect, but it can still be helpful and you can adjust the speed.

-If you prefer using Chrome or Edge, I recommend downloading the extension Reader View which does pretty much the same thing as the built-in focused reader in Firefox.
-Edge also have immerse reader as a part of the browser itself, and it does the same things as the reader view included in Firefox.
-One difference is that the immersive reader in Edge has more voice options and feels more natural and pleasant to listen to if you listen to a longer text.
+If you prefer using Chrome or Edge, I recommend downloading the extension Reader View.
+This does pretty much the same thing as the built-in focused reader in Firefox.
+Edge have immerse reader as a part of the browser, and it does the same things as the reader view included in Firefox.
+One difference is that the immersive reader in Edge has more voice options, and feels more natural and pleasant to listen to.

-A lot of times I find myself finding good material that I want to look more into at a later time.
-To avoid the hassle of e-mailing myself links, I have two extensions to share here:
+A lot of times I find myself finding good material that I want to look more into later.
+To avoid the hassle of e-mailing myself links, I have two add-ons to share here:

 - OneNote Web Clipper

-One addon to save them all! – meet OneNote Web Clipper.
-This browser add-on works together with your OneNote notebooks and lets you save articles, parts of pages, bookmarks, and more straight to your notebook and it works with both Chrome, Edge, and Firefox.
-The only thing you need to do once you have this extension installed is to log into the account you use for your OneNote notebooks.
-If you’re like me and have one account for personal use and another one for work, my tip here is to actually not stay signed in and instead sign in to the right account when you clip an article, product, or bookmark something for later use.
-You can choose to capture a full-page, a region, the article text, or save as a bookmark.
+One add-on to save them all! – meet OneNote Web Clipper.
+This browser add-on works together with your OneNote notebooks.
+It lets you save articles, parts of pages, bookmarks, and more straight to your notebook.
+It works with both Chrome, Edge, and Firefox.
+Once you have this extension installed, is to log into the account you use for your OneNote notebooks.
+If you have multiple accounts, my tip here is to actually not stay signed in.
+Instead sign in to the right account when you clip an article, product, or bookmark something for later use.
+You can choose to capture a full page, a region, or the article text, or save it as a bookmark.

-My new found favorite when it comes to saving articles, videos, and more from any of my browsers is the addon Pocket from Firefox.
-You will need to create an account for this, a free one works well for my needs, and once logged in you just tap this icon to save the article or video to your Pocket.
+My new favorite for saving articles, videos, and more from any of my browsers is the add-on Pocket from Firefox.
+You need to create an account for this, a free account is often enough.
+Once logged in you just tap this icon to save the article or video to your Pocket.

-You can view your pocket list and even give the item you save a tag to make it easier to use.
+You can view your pocket list and give the item you save a tag to make it easier to use.
 By default, Pocket saves all your articles in one list and your videos in another.
-If you download the app on your phone and tablet, pair it with your computer, and log into the same account then you can browse on one device and either save it to Pocket and open it on the next one, or you can send it from the browser of one device to the next one.
-I have only tried sending a tab from Firefox on a mobile device to Firefox on my desktop, but this worked even when the computer wasn’t on.
+If you download the app on your phone and tablet, log into the same account as on your desktop.
+Then you can browse on one device and either save it to Pocket or open it on the next device.
+Or you can send it from the browser of one device to the next one.
+I have sent a tab from Firefox on a mobile device to Firefox on my desktop.
+This worked even when the computer wasn’t on.
 Love this little extension!

 If you prefer Chrome or Edge over Firefox then you can find the extension here.
 You will still need an account and pair your devices if you want total freedom to move seamlessly between them.

-The last extension I’ll bring up in this article is one I’ve tried and used for many years: Print Friendly & PDF.
-This addon is one that helps you to print articles without getting a lot of data that you don’t want or need.
-Compared to when you try to hit your browsers print function for an article, this addon first brings up a preview of the page where you can remove undesired elements.
-Once you’re done you let the addon generate a pdf and then you print as you normally would from there.
-The addon works in Firefox, Chrome, Edge, Safari, and surprisingly, even for Internet Explorer!
+The last extension is one I’ve tried and used for many years: Print Friendly & PDF.
+This add-on helps you to print articles without getting a lot of data that you don’t want or need.
+This add-on first brings up a preview of the page where you can remove undesired elements.
+Once you’re done you let the add-on generate a pdf and then you print as you normally would from there.
+The add-on works in Firefox, Chrome, Edge, Safari, and surprisingly, even for Internet Explorer!

-A quick recap of useful addons/extensions that we’ve covevered today:
+A quick recap of useful add-ons/extensions that we’ve covered today:

 - KeePass – a password manager for all your passwords

-- Reader View – enjoy reading your articles in a more focused manner
+- Firefox Reader View – enjoy reading your articles in a more focused manner

 - OneNote Web Clipper – save your articles and ideas for later